chinamike65/hugo-tuolesi/content/book5/book5en.md

 When the Bodhisattva enters the emptiness, although he cannot see the worldly truth, the power of the Bodhisattva's vows will make all sentient beings wish.

-When an arhat is in meditation, he can't show his supernatural powers, can't help sentient beings, and can't save people.
+When an Arhat is in meditation, he can't show his supernatural powers, can't help sentient beings, and can't save people.

 The Five Paths of Theravada are finished here.

 133

-Section 3 - Mahayana Path of No-more-learning
+##### Section 3 - Mahayana Path of No-more-learning

 "Because of nothing"